 Sure, it's an easy walk to the famous Plaza.
 But look at what else there is, within a 10 minute walk of La Casa Santa Fe!
 Here’s a small sample of the neighborhood:

 Let’s eat!
-Walk over and pick up fresh and prepared organic food at The Marketplace/La Montanita Co-op: 5 blocks (or drive a few more blocks to Trader Joe’s, Wild Oats, or Whole Foods.)
+Walk over and pick up fresh and prepared organic food at La Montanita Co-op: 5 blocks (or drive a few more blocks to Trader Joe’s or Whole Foods.)
 The Farmers’ Market is open Tuesday and Saturday mornings in summer, and Saturday in winter -- we can show you how to take a walking route to shortcut through the neighborhood: also about 5 blocks.

 On those days you want somebody else to do the cooking (and we all have those) at least two dozen restaurants are a stroll away, most moderately priced.
-For example, there's New Mexican, barbeque, Japanese, East Indian, American, Continental, Thai, pizza, mid-eastern, and . . .
-Swiss pastries!.
+For example, there's New Mexican, Mexican, barbeque, Japanese, East Indian, American, Continental, Thai, pizza, and mid-eastern.

 Maybe you’re up for some unique shopping opportunities?
 The Guadalupe District is full of arts, crafts, quirky independent shops, antiques, and even some familiar chains.
-Sanbusco Center (three blocks away) has an eclectic collection of shops and four restaurants.
 There are also some wonderful nearby consignment shops, with clothing, jewelry, furniture, and more.

 Or walk to a variety of museums . . . between the art galleries and the historical buildings, half the town looks like a museum.
 But seven actual museums within a ten minute walk are: The Santuario de Guadalupe, Site Santa Fe, the Georgia O’Keeffe, the Museo Cultural, the Palace of the Governors, the Museum of Fine Arts, and the just-completed New Mexico History Museum.
 Bus connections to four more museums on Museum Hill are two blocks away.